gabrielgborges/UMG---Fight-Game-/README.md

 L - Long hit

-## Folders

-The folders in this project are specially divided by programming pattern in order to clarify and specify the knowledge you are looking for.

 ## Contact me

-Feel free to contact me if you want to make part of this project or have any comments/suggestions: gabriel.goncalves.borges@gmail.com
+Feel free to contact me if you want to make part of this project or have any comments/suggestions